This guidance aims to help organisations and groups understand how to safely and effectively involve volunteers during the pandemic.

 - wash their hands regularly and for 20 seconds

-- make sure indoor spaces are well ventilated with fresh air
+- make sure indoor spaces are well ventilated with fresh air, or meet outdoors where possible

-- consider wearing a face covering in enclosed and crowded spaces
+- consider wearing a face covering in enclosed and crowded settings where they come into contact with people they do not normally meet

 - be aware that not everyone will want close contact with others